hapipal/hapipal.com/lib/content/getting-started.md

 Welcome!
 Thanks for trying out hapi pal.
 Today, we're going to show you how to start a project with pal, explaining the component parts and a bit of the theory behind them along the way.

+## Common-Mistakes

+This is where we can add common mistakes.

 ## Who is this guide for?

 We assume intermediate JavaScript experience, with at least a basic grasp of working with nodejs, and familiarity with server-side web development (e.g. routing, models, database management, etc.).
 We won't cover these concepts here, just how to implement them.